 Size 123 x 81cm, 4'0 x 2'8 ft

-Hand-made from wool.
-This rug contains approximately 89667 knots, and would have taken 15 days to weave and finish.
+Hand-made in Afghanistan from fine merino wool.
+This rug contains approximately249075 knots, and would have taken 42 days to weave and finish.

 Every pile rug has a nap so that the pile lies in one direction.
 This means there is a lighter end and and darker end for each rug which is why there are photographs from both ends.

 We highly recommend purchasing this rug with our top quality German underlay as it vastly improves the life of your carpet and guards against slipping accidents.

 It has a 10 year non-stick, non-crumble guarantee.
 To learn more click here.